 Time constraints don’t have to prevent you from exploring a city.
-ConnollyCove have created this guide to Ireland’s capital to give you the ultimate experience – even if you’ve only got 24 hours in Dublin.
-Renowned for its rich cultural and socio-political history, Dublin attractions are in proximity to one another, making it very easy to visit the main sights of Dublin in a day.
+ConnollyCove has created this guide to Ireland’s capital to give you the ultimate experience—even if you’ve only got 24 hours in Dublin.
+Renowned for its rich cultural and socio-political history, Dublin’s attractions are close to one another, making it very easy to visit the main sights of Dublin in a day.

 Dublin is the Irish capital and one of the most visited cities in Europe.
-A city that is known for its friendly locals and lively atmosphere, Dublin city is home to the iconic Guinness factory and famous writers like James Joyce.
-With every street showcasing live music and endless bars; every trip to Dublin is one unforgettable.
+It is known for its friendly locals and lively atmosphere.
+Dublin is home to the iconic Guinness factory and famous writers like James Joyce.
+Every street showcases live music and endless bars, making every trip to Dublin unforgettable.

 Soak up the best of Dublin culture in our guide to 24 hours in Dublin.
-Our guide will have you exploring the best of Dublin’s attractions, as well as enjoying the amazing food scene that is growing on the Irish shores.
+Our guide will have you exploring the best of Dublin’s attractions and enjoying the fantastic food scene growing on the Irish shores.

 24 Hours in Dublin City